umn-5117-f18/module-2-group-assignment-5-leaf-clover-1/README.md

 * ...

+Which device integration(s) does your app support?

+* ...

+Which progressive web app feature(s) does your app support?

+* ...

 ## Testing Notes

 **Is there anything special we need to know in order to effectively test your app? (optional):**